danmanners/personal-website/content/posts/2022-01-turingpi-v2.md

 The Turing Pi 2 matters because it's the first _tangible proof_ that ARM64 is not just for Apple or the enterprise (see: [AWS Graviton](https://aws.amazon.com/ec2/graviton/)); ARM64 ISA's have a real place in the homelab outside of individual Raspberry Pi nodes, and a real place in small and large businesses looking for easy clustering (see: [Chick-Fil-A Edge Computing](https://medium.com/@cfatechblog/bare-metal-k8s-clustering-at-chick-fil-a-scale-7b0607bd3541)).

-Another major benefit of the Turing Pi 2 is that it is absolutelt built for hybrid-cloud workloads right out of the box!
+Another major benefit of the Turing Pi 2 is that it is absolutely built for hybrid-cloud workloads right out of the box!
 I've been hosting services on the Turing Pi 2 from my homelab with [Rancher K3s](https://k3s.io/) quite successfully for several weeks as of writing this.
 Some of the services that have been running are:

 - [Excalidraw](https://github.com/excalidraw/excalidraw)
 - [Tekton CI/CD](https://tekton.dev/)